nift-sdks/nift-flow-sdk-docs/docs/sdk/react-native.md

 - `linkHandler`: used when URLs need to be opened in a special way
 - `errorHandler`: used to know what errors may happen (i.e. network errors) especially so that they can be displayed somehow to the user
 - `selectionHandler`: if set, this function is called when a user successfully selects a gift
+- `toastHandler`: if set, this function is called with a message that is meant to be shown as a toast message.
+Allows anyone implementing this to customize how toasts are displayed
 - `isDarkTheme`: Whether to show the dark or light theme.
 Defaults to false for light theme.
 This only works if a dark theme has been specified.

 ```js